2003-2006 Infiniti G35 sedan

 2003 • 2004 • 2005 • 2006

-In a nutshell: This article is an overview of your G35 sedan's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your G35's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your car.

 Overview of the Infiniti G35 sedan